Toth-Almos/ToDo_App/README.md

 This little application is one of my projects I did during my summer vacation.
 The main purpose of this project was to practice and learn.
 The foundation and the base design of this application was made by [TapTap](https://github.com/curadProgrammer).
+#### This is a To-Do application, where you can add new tasks, change their priority and mark them if they are done.
+You can also sort them with different options.
+The application also has a save and load function with the help of a text file.

 # How to Run
 To run the application on your computer, follow these steps: